bigolu/system-configurations/README.md

 ## Initializing a Configuration

-1. In the last command below, replace `<comp_1|comp_2>` with only the name of the config to apply.
+1. In the last command below, replace `REPLACE_ME` with the name of the config to apply.
+Valid config names are: `comp_1` `comp_2`.
 Then run the commands which will install Nix and initialize the config.

    > NOTE: The [Lix installer][lix-installer] may have changed since this was
    > written so make sure the installation command below is still valid.